lolelu/pokemon-team-builder/README.md

 - **React Hook Form**: React Hook Form is a lightweight library for managing form state in React applications.
 It simplifies form validation and submission, making it easy to create dynamic and interactive forms.

 - **Prisma**: Prisma is an ORM that simplifies database interactions in Node.js applications.
 It provides a type-safe API for querying databases, which enhances developer productivity and ensures data integrity.

-### Why there's no team/list route?

-I decided, for navigation simplicity, to move the "list" visualization to them "team" route.
-It feels better to have the pages in the hyerarchy of the routes, and it's easier to navigate between them.